HusnainRazaGhaffar/certified-kubernetes-administrator-course/docs/02-Core-Concepts/18-Namespaces.md

   ```
   $ kubectl get pods
   ```
+- Resources in one namespace can access other resources simply by specifying their name like `db-service` but to access a resource in another namespace the resource must specify the full name as `db-service.other-namespace.svc.cluster.local` where `svc` is the service and `cluster.local` is the domain of local cluster
 - To list the pods in another namespace.
 Use **`kubectl get pods`** command along with the **`--namespace`** flag or argument.
   ```
   $ kubectl get pods --namespace=kube-system